 - Reading Time: 10 Mins

 Spotting a bright red mole on your skin can be worrying.
 While most red moles are harmless cherry angiomas, some could be signs of skin cancer.
+In uncommon cases, red or pink lesions may represent amelanotic melanoma or, rarely, Merkel cell carcinoma.
 Knowing the difference between these common skin growths and potentially dangerous melanoma could save your life.
 Let’s explore how to identify these skin lesions and when you should seek medical advice.

 Key Takeaways